justsml/dans-blog/content/posts/2021-03-03--the-4-pillars-of-collaborative-culture/index.md

     - [ ]  **Talk about this** with your group (or individually) regularly.
 Often a quick pairing session or brain-storming can help unblock and re-energize.

 **Tip:** Make a habit to **share the proposal as soon as a title is written.**

 It's ok if it's in `draft` a while.

-Whenever a proposal is ready to advance, simply fill in more of the blanks.
+Whenever a proposal is ready to advance, bring in the stakeholders, discuss & move things forward.

 As proposals develop, a backlog of draft ideas becomes a fountain of opportunities.

 Are fresh ideas celebrated?
 Do you celebrate "out there" proposals?
-This will impact the volume of ideas your team produces.
-Be intentional about modeling what you want to see.
+This will impact the value & volume of ideas.

+**Be intentional about modeling what you want to see.**

 ### Scope & Expectations

-If possible, responding to a proposal is ideally a few-click process.
-Key stakeholders may include a sentence or two.
+Whernever possible, responding to a proposal is ideally a few-click process.

 Decide if you need a lengthy analysis with exhaustive notes, or a quick 1-line comment, or even an emoji vote.